CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: CTRAPS Client Impersonation Attacks

-We unveil the four CTRAPS \textbf{Client Impersonation (CI) attacks} exploiting the CTAP Authenticator API.
-The attacks factory reset the authenticator via the \cmd{Reset} API, track the user via \cmd{GetAssertion}, lock the authenticator via \cmd{ClientPin}, and profile the authenticator via \cmd{GetInfo}.
-They exploit five protocol-level vulnerabilities described later in Section~\ref{subsec:vulns} and the unrealistic FIDO reference threat model we discuss in Section~\ref{app:frtm}.
+The \emph{CTRAPS CI attacks} target an authenticator while spoofing a client to perform CTAP API calls without user authorization.
+CI attacks factory reset the authenticator via the \cmd{Reset} API, track the user via \cmd{GetAssertion}, lock the authenticator via \cmd{ClientPin}, and profile the authenticator via \cmd{GetInfo}.
+They exploit five protocol-level CTAP vulnerabilities we found (described in Section~\ref{subsec:vulns}).
+For instance, the absence of CTAP client authentication facilitates impersonation, the use of NFC transport allows to bypass \emph{UP}, and the lack of \emph{UV} when calling \cmd{Reset} enables unauthorized factory resets.

-The attacks advance the state of the art.
-Prior CI attacks required: (i) to trick the user to obtain authorization~\cite{jubur2021bypassing}, (ii) a compromised CTAP client (e.g., malicious browser extension)~\cite{barbosa2023rogue}, (iii) or physical access to the authenticator~\cite{yadav2023security}.
-Our attacks instead are: (i) \emph{zero-click}, as we bypass \emph{UV} and \emph{UP} authorizations which require user interaction; (ii) require \emph{no client compromise} as they are conducted from an attacker-controller device (e.g., an NFC reader); and (iii) require \emph{no physical access} but rely on a proximity-based attacker conducting the attacks over NFC.
+The attacks advance the state of the art in FIDO2's security and privacy by introducing client impersonation.
+This is a new class of attacks previously unseen in FIDO2, as shown in Table~\ref{tab:rw-compare}.
+The CI attacks require limited or no user interaction, depending on the CTAP transport.
+For example, by using NFC, they bypass \emph{UP}, leading to zero-click attacks.
+The CI attacks also involve \emph{no client compromise}, being deployed from a client owned by the attacker.
 Next, we introduce the CI attacker model and describe the attacks.